maniaplanet/documentation/dedicated-server/xmlrpc/xml-rpc-scripts.md

 Weapon number -> 1: Laser, 2: Rocket, 3: Nucleus, 5: Arrow

 #### LibXmlRpc_OnHit
-* Data : An array with the login of the shooter, the login of the victim, the amount of damage, the weapon number and the shooter points (the +1, +2, etc displayed in game when you hit someone)
+* Data : An array with the login of the shooter, the login of the victim, the amount of damage, the weapon number, the shooter points (the +1, +2, etc displayed in game when you hit someone) and the hit distance.
-* Example : ["ShooterLogin", "VictimLogin", "200", "1", "2"]
+* Example : ["ShooterLogin", "VictimLogin", "200", "1", "2", "45."]
 * Note : This callback is sent when a player is hit.
-One armor point = 100 damage, Weapon number -> 1: Laser, 2: Rocket, 3: Nucleus, 5: Arrow
+One armor point = 100 damage.
+Weapon number -> 1: Laser, 2: Rocket, 3: Nucleus, 5: Arrow.
+The hit distance is calculated with the position of the payers when the projectile hit, so it's not really accurate for weapons with a travel time.

 #### LibXmlRpc_OnNearMiss
 * Data : An array with the login of the shooter, the login of the victim, the weapon number and the distance of the miss